dbojan/csvEdit_Esmeralda/README.md

 'Modify' menu.
 Click on 'File/Save As' or 'File/Save'.

 XML:
-Libre Office Calc has problems displaying XML files with "&" character.
-Excel opens them fine.
-If you need to use XML in Libre Office Calc, remove & from XML file, using Notepad or Notepad++, or replace it with something else like "*" or " ".
 First column in spreadsheet program (Calc or Excel) could be wide.
 Right click on the first column header, and select "Column Width".
 Set it to 2.